 In other words, your gut protects you from arsenic by breaking it down.
 But exposure can make your gut less efficient at detoxing.
 This may make you more vulnerable to not only arsenic, but other types of toxin exposure.

-And think about this, many of chemicals which you’re exposed to are antibacterial in their action.
+And think about this, many of the chemicals that you’re exposed to are antibacterial in their action.
 For example, parabens, sulfites, nitrites, nitrates, and many phenols are preservative agents that are present in foods, cosmetics, and cleaning supplies.
 They are designed to kill microbes.

 An example is triclosan, an antibacterial agent that was (most companies have stopped using it) commonly used in soaps, deodorants, toothpaste and mouthwash.
 Researchers found that triclosan exposure changes both the composition of your microbiome and the way microbial communities interact in your gut.